farnooshoa/farnooshoa/README.md

 ### List of My Projects 📑

+**Depression Modeling (Machine Learning for Mental Health Data)**

+A machine learning project focused on analyzing structured and/or survey-based mental health data to explore patterns associated with depressive symptoms and related factors.[Github]((https://github.com/farnooshoa/treatment_effect_on_Depression))

 **GenAI Post Generator**
 A Streamlit app that analyzes a LinkedIn influencer’s past posts and uses few-shot learning with LLMs to generate new ones matching their tone and writing style.
 [Github]((https://github.com/farnooshoa/Linkedin))